Hakon/reefpoints/_posts/2011-11-10-mobile-web-apps.md

 Over the past 24 hours I've seen several articles ([1](http://venturebeat.com/2011/11/09/mobile-web/),[2](http://www.guardian.co.uk/technology/blog/2011/nov/03/will-html5-replace-native-apps)) on [Hacker News](http://news.ycombinator.com) predicting that in the near future mobile web apps are going to replace their native counterparts.
-Here at DockYard we really hope this happens, we believe in the mobile web and have decided forego regular web application development in favor of focusing on mobile web application development.
+Here at DockYard we really hope this happens.
+We believe in the mobile web and have decided forego regular web application development in favor of focusing on mobile web application development.
 However, experience has told us the future is not as nigh as we all hope.

-Native applications (iOS, Android, etc...) still have and will continue to have some significant advantages over mobile web apps.
+Native applications (iOS, Android, etc.) still have and will continue to have some significant advantages over mobile web apps.
 Let's start with the obvious...

 #### Native functionality

-Having access to mobile hardware such as the camera, micorophone, and storage (file system, internal datbases, etc...) is important.
+Having access to mobile hardware such as the camera, microphone, and storage (file system, internal datbases, etc...) is important.
 There is also the issue of running the application in the background.
 None of this is currently possible in a mobile web application.
 Immediately the scope of a mobile